|Values are valid only on day of printing.|

 Pompe disease, also known as glycogen storage disease type II, is an autosomal recessive disorder caused by a deficiency of the lysosomal enzyme alpha-glucosidase (GAA) leading to an accumulation of glycogen in the lysosome causing swelling, cell damage, and progressive organ dysfunction.
 Pompe disease is caused by mutations in the GAA gene, and it is characterized by muscle hypotonia, weakness, cardiomyopathy, and eventually death due to either cardiorespiratory or respiratory failure.
 The clinical phenotype, in general, appears to be dependent on residual enzyme activity, with complete loss of activity causing onset in infancy leading to death, typically within the first year of life.
 Juvenile and adult-onset forms are characterized by later onset and longer survival.
-Treatment by enzyme replacement therapy, recently available, makes early diagnosis of Pompe disease desirable, as early initiation of treatment may improve the prognosis.
 The estimated incidence is 1 in 40,000 live births.

-Evaluation of patients of any age with a clinical presentation suggestive of Pompe disease (muscle hypotonia, weakness, and/or cardiomyopathy)
+Evaluation of patients of any age with a clinical presentation suggestive of Pompe disease (muscle hypotonia, weakness, or cardiomyopathy)

-Normal results (>7.4 pmol/dried blood spot punch/hour) in properly submitted specimens are not consistent with classic Pompe disease.
-Affected individuals typically show <2.5 pmol/dried blood spot punch/hour; however, some later onset cases may show higher enzyme activity.
+Normal results (>0.5 nmol/h/mL) in properly submitted specimens are not consistent with classic Pompe disease.
+Affected individuals typically have levels of 0.5 nmol/h/mL or less; however, some later onset cases may show higher enzyme activity.

-Results <7.5 pmol/dried blood spot punch/hour can be followed up by molecular genetic analysis of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) to determine carrier or disease status.
+Results of 0.5 nmol/h/mL or less can be followed up by molecular genetic analysis of the GAA gene (GAAZ / Pompe Disease, Full Gene Analysis) to determine carrier, pseudodeficiency, or disease status.

-Specimens exposed to heat >25 degrees C for more than 48 hours will yield higher activity levels than properly submitted specimens.
+Specimens exposed to heat above 25 degrees C for more than 48 hours will yield higher activity levels than properly submitted specimens.
 This may cause false-normal (false-negative) results in affected patients.

 3. Katzin LW, Amato AA: Pompe disease: a review of the current diagnosis and treatment recommendations in the era of enzyme replacement therapy.
 J Clin Neuromuscul Dis 2008 Jun;9(4):421-431